-a.
-The Social Security Act, as amended, prohibits payment of adoption assistance and of nonrecurring expenses on behalf of an Applicable Child who is not a citizen of the United States or a qualified non-citizen and was either adopted outside the U.S. or brought to the U.S. for the purpose of being adopted. b.
+- a.
+The Social Security Act, as amended, prohibits payment of adoption assistance and of non-recurring expenses on behalf of an Applicable Child who is not a citizen of the United States or a qualified non-citizen and was either adopted outside the U.S. or brought to the U.S. for the purpose of being adopted. - b.
 The Federal adoption assistance program under Title IV, part E of the Social Security Act, was intended to provide permanency for children with special needs in public foster care by assisting states in providing ongoing financial and medical assistance to the families who adopt them.
 As a result, the statutory requirements for Title IV-E adoption assistance eligibility are designed for needy children in public child welfare systems and are difficult, if not impossible, to apply to children who are adopted from abroad.
-Therefore, although the statute does not categorically exclude these children who are adopted abroad by U.S. citizens, or are brought into the U.S. from another country for the purpose of adoption, will meet the Title IV-E adoption assistance eligibility requirements provided in Title IV, part E of the Social Security Act.

-(1) Although it is highly improbable that a child adopted through an international adoption will meet the Title IV-E adoption assistance requirements, the Department/CBC shall not categorically exclude him or her from consideration.
-The Social Security Act does not authorize such exclusion.
+Therefore, although the statute does not categorically exclude these children from participation in the Title IV-E adoption assistance program, it is highly improbable that children who are adopted abroad by U.S. citizens, or who are brought into the U.S. from another country for the purpose of adoption, will meet the Title IV-E adoption assistance eligibility requirements provided in Title IV, part E of the Social Security Act. - (1) Although it is highly improbable that a child adopted through an international adoption will meet the Title IV-E adoption assistance requirements, the Department/CBC shall not categorically exclude him or her from consideration.
+The Social Security Act does not authorize such exclusion. - (2) The Department/CBC will reimburse the non-recurring expenses of adoption on behalf of a child adopted through international adoption if it is determined that the child meets the three-part eligibility criteria for special needs provided in federal statute and regulations.
+Accordingly, the

-(2) The Department/CBC will reimburse the non-recurring expenses of adoption on behalf of a child adopted through international adoption if it is determined that the child meets the three-part eligibility criteria for special needs provided in federal statute and regulations.
-Accordingly, the Department/CBC and the adoptive parent(s) must enter into an AAA prior to the finalization of the adoption.
+Department/CBC and the adoptive parent(s) must enter into an AAA prior to the finalization of the adoption.